-Figure \ref{fig:PID_RCAC_Quantum_Parameters_and_errors_high_entropy} shows the absolute value of the density error $e(t)$ between the system state and the desired high-entropy state on a logarithmic scale, the adaptive gains $k_\rmp,$ $k_\rmi,$ and $k_\rmd,$ updated by RCAC, and the control $u$ given by adaptive controller.
-Figure \ref{fig:PID_RCAC_Quantum_Parameters_rho_and_rho_desired_high_entropy} shows the real and imaginary part of the quantum state $\rho(t)$ and the Von Neumann entropy of the quantum state.
-Figure \ref{fig:PID_RCAC_Quantum_bloch_high_entropy} shows the trajectory of the quantum state of the quantum system \eqref{eq:Lindblad_equation} on the Bloch sphere.
+Figure~\ref{fig:PID_RCAC_Quantum_Parameters_and_errors_high_entropy} shows the absolute value of the density error $e(t)$ between the detected system state and the desired high-entropy state on a logarithmic scale, the adaptive gains $k_\rmp,$ $k_\rmi,$ and $k_\rmd,$ updated by RCAC, and the control input $u$ generated by the adaptive controller.
+Figure~\ref{fig:PID_RCAC_Quantum_Parameters_rho_and_rho_desired_high_entropy} shows the real and imaginary parts of the quantum state $\rho(t)$ and the von Neumann entropy of the quantum state.
+Figure~\ref{fig:PID_RCAC_Quantum_bloch_high_entropy} shows the trajectory of the quantum state of the LGKS system \eqref{eq:Lindblad_equation} on the Bloch sphere.